andreburgaud/robotspy/README.md

 ## Usage

-The `robots` package can be imported as a module and also exposes an executable invokable with `python -m`.
+The `robotspy` package can be imported as a module and also exposes an executable, `robots`, invocable with `python -m`.

 ### Execute the Package